Managing your Coverage

 - If your coverage or participation is optional, you’ll need to decide whether to participate or not.
-(Note that if you waive coverage but want to apply at a later date, you may face late applicant restrictions.
-See Applying Late for details.)
+Note that if you waive coverage but want to apply at a later date, you'll be considered a late applicant.

 - If you have benefit coverage through your spouse you can choose not to participate in benefits that you receive under their coverage.
-(Note that it’s important to indicate that you’re waiving the benefit because of spousal coverage so you don’t face late applicant restrictions if you lose that coverage at a later date.
-See Applying Late for details.)
+Note that it’s important to indicate that you’re waiving the benefit because of spousal coverage so you aren't considered a late applicant if you lose that coverage at a later date.

-- You will need to let your employer know whether you want single or family coverage.
+- You'll need to let your employer know whether you want single or family coverage.